mrichards42/plant-list/README.md

 Identified plants include additional details such as family, synonyms, and a link to the USDA plants page.
 Unknown plants include collection details.

+## Offline Mode

+Data is automatically saved locally, so after the initial render offline use works transparently.
+Data is saved to either indexeddb, websql, or localstorage (PouchDB decides).

+_Note: iphones limit the amount of data that can be stored locally, so you may be prompted to increase the storage allotment for this._